nsmsn/personal-site-v1/_posts/2015-08-31-everyday-developers.md

 >  Like I said, I used to do all of these small projects.
 Now I can't afford to do them.
 But I still have people come along [with minimal budgets] and they want to know, "How can I build a website?"
 I want artists and restaurants and nonprofits to have affordable websites.
 If I were to recreate that kind of business that I used to have, I might seriously think about being a Squarespace shop.
 I would help people think through their content strategy and business and take all of that content and put it on Squarespace or Wordpress.com.

 I did this myself recently.
 I still think self-hosted WordPress is great, but sometimes even that is too much for some clients.
 It takes a lot of custom work to get WordPress working like Squarespace's draggable visual blocks of editable content.
 For small businesses and artists, what Squarespace and WordPress.com offer is great.
-Squarespace itself wants developers to customize their sites, and make money with their beautiful suite of editing tools, offering their own [developer platform](https://developers.squarespace.com/) with command line tools and a basic theme based on HTML5 Boilerplate.
+Squarespace itself wants developers to customize their sites, and make money with their beautiful suite of editing tools, offering their own [developer platform](https://developers.squarespace.com/) with command line tools and a basic theme based on HTML5&nbsp;Boilerplate.

 There's also been an explosion of many new, next-generation CMS products out there that aren’t Wordpress or Drupal clones.
-Craft, Siteleaf, and Cloud Cannon all look very promising for everyday users and everyday developers alike.
+Craft, Siteleaf, and Cloud Cannon all look very promising for everyday users and everyday developers&nbsp;alike.

-###Teaching, Training, Learning
+###On Teaching, Training, Learning

 Both Jen and Rachel work on complex projects, lead workshops, and deliver talks on this stuff, yet admit that if they were starting out in their careers tomorrow, it would be a bit overwhelming to know where to start.
-Their audience at these worskshotps and events is largely made up of everyday developers, and I'm sure they are getting thse feedback, as its a sentiment I hear expressed all the time.
+Their audience at these worskshotps and events is largely made up of everyday developers, and I'm sure they are getting this feedback, as its a sentiment I hear expressed all the&nbsp;time.

 Part of this is, I think, the landscape.
 The web is not a monolith.
 It was originally built to help facilitate document sharing among researchers doing science, but 25 years later, it is a significant chunk of almost every sector of the economy.
-A website can be where you read the breaking news, or something you log in to to check you banking balances, or something you consume streaming video from.
+A website can be where you read the breaking news, or something you log in to to check your banking, or something you consume streaming video from.
 An application that tracks your hours for your timesheet, a social network where you see your friend's baby photos, or a word processing document synced to a cloud server.
 WordPress (which powers 20-something percent of the web itself) is not a monolith, either.
-Depending on which developer you talk to, its a blogging platform, a powerful, customizable content management system, or an API that can be used to build a web app.
+Depending on which developer you talk to, its a blogging platform, a powerful customizable content management system, or an API for building web&nbsp;apps.

 No one can possibly learn how to build every single one of these things.
-No one should be expected to.
+No one should be expected&nbsp;to.

-Rachel wrote a great [follow-up post](https://rachelandrew.co.uk/archives/2015/08/14/confidence-and-overwhelm/) after the podcast was released, with a few thoughts about core competencies, the things "everyday developers" should be fluent in.
-The good news is its the three things the web has been made up for a very long time.
-A great place to start is understanding the fundamentals of HTML, CSS, Javascript.
-Paying attention to the features and changes to these three technologies will have the biggest impact on the largest number of users.
-Everything that goes into sending the front-end trinity to the browser will come and go over time, but "what the visitors to your site or users of your product interact with is HTML, CSS, JavaScript."
+Rachel wrote a great [follow-up post](https://rachelandrew.co.uk/archives/2015/08/14/confidence-and-overwhelm/) after the podcast was released, with a few thoughts about the things "everyday developers" should be fluent in.
+The good news is that these core compentencies are the three things the web has been made up for a very long time: HTML, CSS, Javascript.
+A solid understanding of the fundamentals and paying attention to the features and changes to these three technologies will have the biggest impact on the largest number of users.
+Everything that goes into sending the front-end trinity to the browser will come and go over time, but "what the visitors to your site or users of your product will eventually interact with is HTML, CSS,&nbsp;JavaScript."

 <figure>
 <blockquote>How you get to the point of delivering HTML, CSS and JavaScript to the browser is just detail.
 It’s detail that is influenced by a lot of factors.
 Tools and processes that make sense when a site is delivered and worked on by a huge team are probably overkill for a site built by a solo designer....Understand HTML and CSS, be able to build a layout without leaning on a framework.
 Get a solid understanding of how a website actually gets from the server to a browser, an understanding of security and accessibility.
 These are the basics, the constants.
 These things change slowly.
 These things sit underneath all the complexity and the tooling, the CMSs and the noise of thousands of people all trying to make their mark on this industry.